-Now respond to another one of the three essay prompts.
+Now choose one of the three prompts below to write about.
 Essays should be approximately 200 words in length.

 Here at USD, we believe that our campus community and the communities we engage with are integral parts of who we are as a university.
-Our students come from all walks of life, have experienced different realities and bring with them an array of unique perspectives.
-Some of these perspectives are underrepresented and underserved by higher education.
-What contribution have you made to your high school and/or local community that best exemplifies your awareness of and commitment to creating a diverse and equitable community?
+Our newly launched Horizon Project is a call to action, ensuring that we are dedicating the time, energy and resources necessary to build an ever more diverse and inclusive campus community.
+We value the fact that our students come from all walks of life, have experienced different realities and bring with them an array of unique perspectives, including some that have often been underrepresented and underserved by higher education.
+With that context in mind, what contribution have you made to your current school and/or local community that best exemplifies your awareness of and commitment to creating a diverse, inclusive and equitable community?

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.